nubank/state-flow/README.md

 ### NOTE: about upgrading to state-flow-2.2.4

-We introduced `state-flow.assertions.match?` in state-flow-2.2.4, and
+We introduced `state-flow.assertions.matcher-combinators/match?` in state-flow-2.2.4, and
 deprecated `state-flow.cljtest.match?` in that release.
 The signature for the old version was `(match? <description> <actual> <expected>)`.
 We removed the description because it was quite common for the description